 How Do I Serve Tembleque?

-Dust the top of the tembleque with ground cinnamon before serving.
+Dust the top of the tembleque with ground cinnamon before serving to make it a little fancier.
 You can also garnish it with slivers of coconut or toasted coconut flakes or a drizzle of chocolate sauce, cajeta, caramel, or guava marmalade.
 Use a cake spatula or thin knife to slice the tembleque for serving.
 If you made individual tembleques, serve your guests one each.

 Enjoy tembleque with a cup of café con leche (coffee with milk), milk or with coquito during the holidays.